For over two centuries, Van Bergen cast time in bells, tower clocks and carillons across the world.

 The Sonnerie au Passage

 Two and a half millimetres.
-The entire timekeeping calibre was conceived within the spatial constraints imposed by this gong, a world record born of 230 years of bell-founding mastery.
+The entire timekeeping calibre was conceived within the spatial discipline imposed by the striking architecture, a world record born of 230 years of bell-founding mastery.

 The half-hour sonnerie au passage strikes autonomously.
-Not a feature, an identity.
+Not a complication added.
+An identity expressed.

-The first Van Bergen ever to leave the atelier is a Pièce Unique presented to H.S.H.
-Prince Albert II of Monaco.
-A second Pièce Unique will be offered at charity auction during the Monaco GP in support of the Princess Charlene of Monaco Foundation.
+A second Pièce Unique was created for charity auction during the Monaco Grand Prix weekend in support of the Princess Charlene of Monaco Foundation.
+Neither carries a collector number.
 Both are one of one.
-Neither carries a collector number.

-Fifteen percent of all Monaco Special Edition net sales are additionally donated to the Foundation.
+Fifteen percent of all Monaco Special Edition net sales are donated to the Foundation.

 The Dynasty

-From a carpenter who dared cast a bell in 1795, to the wrist of those who shape the next century.
+From a carpenter who dared cast a bell in 1795, to the wrist of those who will carry the next century.

-Andries Heeres I recasts a cracked church bell in Midwolda.
-A dynasty is born from bronze and precision.
+Andries Heeres recasts a cracked church bell in Midwolda.
+A dynasty is born of bronze and precision.

 World Stage

-Medals at world fairs in Vienna, London, Philadelphia, Paris.
+Medals at the world fairs of Vienna, London, Philadelphia and Paris.
 Van Bergen becomes the gold standard of carillon craft.

 Arlington

 Queen Juliana presents Van Bergen bells to President Truman.
-They ring today at Arlington National Cemetery.
+They ring still at Arlington National Cemetery.

 Rockefeller